 Rick is only 45 years old, and yet he seems much older.
-The reason I say that is his attitude.
+The reason I say that is his almost total lack of enthusiasm.
 As far as Rick is concerned, his life has never been, nor will it ever be, as fun and exciting as it was during his college years.
 Everything after that is just a big disappointment.

 Get him into a conversation about college, his eyes light up and he becomes really animated.
 But ask him what he’s up to now, and he says: “you know, same old thing.”
-In sharp contrast, Rick’s 14 year old son Jason, who looks like a little Rick, is extremely enthusiastic and positive about everything.
+In sharp contrast, Rick’s 14 year old son Jason, who looks like a little Rick, is full of enthusiasm and positive energy.

 Have you ever noticed how people’s conversations tend to run in one of three directions?
 There are those who talk mostly with a reference to the future, those who talk about the present, and others who speak primarily with reference to the past.